What destinations can we choose from during our sailing class?

 Our teaching vessel meets all US safety requirements.

-All Virgin Islands Sailing Academy instructors have as minimum a US Coast Guard 50 Ton Near Coastal Master Captain's License.
+All Virgin Islands Sailing Academy instructors have as minimum a US Coast Guard 50 Ton Near Coastal Master Captain's License and are certified ASA sailing instructors.

 Virgin Islands Sailing Academy has a business license to operate in the Virgin Islands.